Quotation Marks

-| STYLE MANUAL GUIDELINES | EXAMPLE |
+| STYLE MANUAL GUIDELINES |

-When we quote someone, we take their words and restate them.
-To be fair to the author or speaker, we have to be careful not to add, omit or edit the quotation in any way that might change its intended meaning.
-Because the quotation is taken out of its original context, there is always a danger of misquoting. |
+When quoting someone, we take their words and restate them.
+To be fair to the author or speaker, we should not add, omit or edit the quotation in any way that might change its intended meaning.
+Because if the quotation is taken out of its original context, there is always a danger of misquoting. |

 |